Fizza-Rubab/learning-neural-antiderivatives/README.md

 - Extract **`data.zip`** into the `data/` folder.
 - Extract **`convolution_mc.zip`** into the `convolution_mc/` folder.

- `data/` Directory Structure
-Contains all datasets used for analytic, real, and geometric experiments.
+ `data/`contains all datasets used for analytic, real, and geometric experiments.

 - `motion/` — motion capture sequences.
 - `images/` — natural RGB images.